zocker-160/ifm/doc/intro.rst

 sorts of headaches.

 But eventually it got to the stage where it might be worth releasing, so in June 1998 the first version appeared in the `IF archive`_.
-Very soon after that, I got a lot of feedback from one Dave Chapeskie (dchapes@ddm.wox.org), who made a lot of great suggestions for improvements and new features.
-He also very kindly started up a Web page for IFM maps;
-you can find it at http://www.sentex.net/~dchapes/ifm.

 And now, finally, it's finished and I can go back to that IF game I was playing.
 [1]_

 .. _IF archive: http://www.ifarchive.org

+.. rubric:: Footnotes

 ..
 [1] Oh all right.
 Maybe *one* more feature...